cole14/raptorcast/README.md

 raptorcast
 ==========

-This is the repo for the O(N) reliable broadcast algorithm for the google coding competition.
+This is the repo for the bandwidth-O(N) reliable broadcast algorithm.

-The 'client' program will be a sort of file chatroom, where users will run the client, bootstrap their way into the broadcast group, then broadcast files, or store files broadcasted by the group into files into the current working directory.
+The 'client' program is chatroom of sorts which is used to test various broadcast algorithms with either user-input text or file contents.